Enabling Saved Search Email Alerts

 -

-If a saved search with an email alert defined is included in a bundle, note that in target accounts where the bundle is installed, the email alert is not sent unless the Enable Email Alerts for WS and CSV Imports preference is enabled, at Setup > Company > Email > Email Preferences.
+If a saved search that has an alert is in a bundle, the alert is not sent in target accounts where the bundle is installed.
+Enable the Enable Email Alerts for WS and CSV Imports preference for the alert to be sent.
+You can do that at Setup > Company > Email > Email Preferences.

 -

-Saved Search Email does not work with any email capture feature including, for example, email capture plug-in and email case capture.
-Use an email address that is not associated with a capture feature to send saved search results.
+Saved Search Email doesn't work with email capture features or plug-ins.
+Use an email address that isn't associated with a capture feature.
 For more information, see Email Capture Plug-in Overview.

-To improve performance and avoid unnecessary email, by default email alerts are not sent for updates made by CSV imports or SOAP web services integrations.
-To cause email alerts to be sent for CSV imports and SOAP web services integrations, an account administrator or another user with the Set Up Company permission can set the Enable Email Alerts for WS and CSV Imports preference at Setup > Company > Email > Email Preferences.
+By default, email alerts aren't sent for CSV imports updates or SOAP web services integrations updates.
+To enable them, an account administrator or a user with the Set Up Company permission can set the Enable Email Alerts for WS and CSV Imports preference at Setup > Company > Email > Email Preferences.
 See Setting Printing and Fax Preferences.

 To enable email alerts for a saved search: